|March 21, 2014 8:30 AM – 5:30

 been teaching and leading workshops

 an audience member’s story and

-a witness to a piece of their own life is
+to be a witness to a piece of his/her

 often transformed.
 This workshop will